DMIT-2018/DMIT-2018.github.io/about/LOGs.md

 - Synchronize a local repository with a remote repository
 - Define the terms Clone and Fork as they apply to git and GitHub
 - Define the terms Orgin and Upstream as they apply to cloned/forked repositories
+- Define the terms Branch and Merge as they apply to git
+- Describe the "Git Flow" approach to using a git repository

 ## Project Setup